jdmonin/JSettlers2/doc/Readme.developer.md

 ### Project layout

-This project uses gradle 4 or 5 (or IDEs) to build.
+This project uses gradle 5.6 or higher (or IDEs) to build.
 For developer familiarity, the project uses the directory structure/layout of a maven/gradle project.
-(v2 and newer versions use gradle to build.
-The 1.x.xx versions used ant.)

 Also see the "Build Setup and Results" section.